siemens/kas/docs/userguide.rst

 Working with lockfiles
 ~~~~~~~~~~~~~~~~~~~~~~

-KAS supports the use of lockfiles to pinpoint repositories to exact refspecs
+KAS supports the use of lockfiles to pinpoint repositories to exact commit ID
 (e.g. SHA-1 refs for git).
-A lockfile hereby only overrides the refspecs
+A lockfile hereby only overrides the commit ID
 defined in a kas file.
 When performing the checkout operation (or any other
 operation that performs a checkout), kas checks if a file named
 ``<filename>.lock.<ext>`` is found next to the first file stated on the kas